New record petrol prices hike pressure on Government to cut duty again

 Business Secretary Kwasi Kwarteng ordered an “urgent” investigation into petrol station operators over the weekend amid concerns some are pocketing the 5p cut.

-In a letter to the Competition and Markets Authority, the Cabinet minister wrote that people were “rightly frustrated” that the reduction had not stopped prices from soaring.
+In a letter to the Competition and Markets Authority (CMA), the Cabinet minister wrote that people were “rightly frustrated” that the reduction had not stopped prices from soaring.

+The recent rise in petrol prices “should be grinding to a hat” by the end of the week due to a drop in wholesale prices since the start of the month, AA fuel price spokesman Luke Bosdet said.

+“If they continue to go up substantially afterwards, we will be intrigued to hear what excuses the fuel trade has this time.

 Register for free to continue reading